At this point in time, experts have disproved many of the myths surrounding sexual orientation.

 Being a night owl does have a few downsides.
 Since most of society is structured around a daytime schedule — like 9 to 5 workdays or daytime school and college classes — late risers might have a harder time holding a traditional job.
 Young night owls might even have trouble adjusting to a fixed school schedule.

-2019 studyTrusted Source suggested that night owls may face other disadvantages, too, including increased risk of mental health conditions and metabolic concerns
+A 2019 studyTrusted Source suggested that night owls may face other disadvantages, too, including increased risk of mental health conditions and metabolic concerns.

 Still, while early birds might get the worms, night owls aren’t always left bereft.
 A preference for the evening hours isn’t always a bad thing, in other words.
 Plenty of artists, writers, and creative professionals find they get their best work done as the world quietly sleeps around them.